MutiatBash/MutiatBash/README.md

 # Hi, I'm Mutiat!  👋

-My name is Bashua Mutiat.
+My name is Mutiat Bashua.
-An entry-level UI/UX Designer and Front-end Developer.
-I'm proficient in HTML and CSS with basic knowledge of javascript and python.
+A Frontend developer (React JS) and UI Designer

 ## 🚀 About Me
-I'm a front-end web developer working towards being a fullstack developer 👩‍💻
+I'm a frontend web developer 👩‍💻 with intermediate knowledge in React JS

-👩‍💻 I'm currently working on a web3 project

-🧠 I'm currently learning Javascript and React Js
+🧠 I'm currently learning Cloud computing

-👯‍♀️ I'm looking to collaborate on front-end development projects
+👯‍♀️ I'm looking to collaborate on web development projects

 📫 How to reach me - [mutiatbashua@gmail.com](mutiatbashua@gmail.com)